Should I contact the Title IX Coordinator?

 What if I want to report a sexual assault, but I was drinking when it happened and I’m underage?

-Keene State’s primary concern is the health and safety of its students.
-When conducting an investigation of an alleged sexual assault, the College’s focus will be on addressing the sexual assault and not on lesser policy violations that may be discovered or disclosed.
+Keene State College’s primary concern is the health and safety of its students.
+When conducting an investigation of alleged sexual misconduct, the College’s focus will be on addressing the incident and not on lesser policy violations that may be discovered or disclosed.
+If a report is made in good faith, a reporting party or a witness will not be subject to a disciplinary proceeding or sanction of the lesser violation.
 The College may, however, provide referrals to counseling or require other educational options.
+More information is available here.

 What’s “confidential?”
 What’s “private?”